 If public goods are broadly defined as resources that not only benefit those who possess them but society in general, then US philanthropic foundations have long been providers of public goods in Latin America, due to their grants to institutions of research and higher education and to human rights activists.
 One of these resources that can be considered public goods are what I call “sound policies.”
 Here the term simply means policies devised by properly trained public officials that have access to the information necessary to achieve their policy goals.

 My article in the latest issue of the Journal of Latin American Studies, La gran dama: Science Patronage, the Rockefeller Foundation and the Mexican Social Sciences in the 1940s, is the first chapter of a book in preparation.
 In every chapter, I analyze the specific circumstances – foundation policies and local scholarship – that explain why a major grant was awarded.
-At the same time, I argue that every grant tends to buttress a relation of domination through which the foundation tries to advance an agenda that can broadly be described as supporting a liberal, empirical, and mainly quantitative form of social knowledge akin to its US counterpart; to be the alternative to Marxism and to a more conceptual and historical social science.
+At the same time, I argue that every grant tends to buttress a relation of domination through which the foundation tries to advance an agenda that can broadly be described as supporting a liberal, empirical, and mainly quantitative form of social knowledge akin to its US counterpart.
+This form of social knowledge should be the alternative to Marxism and to a more conceptual and historical social science.
 In chronological order, I explore how between the 1940s and 1970s major grants by the Rockefeller and the Ford foundations to recipients in Mexico, Brazil, Argentina, and Chile shaped the disciplines of sociology, political science, and economics.
 As important as the grants to the Colegio de México, the University of Buenos Aires, the Escola Livre de Sociología in São Paulo and the Latin American Faculty of Social Sciences was the fact that the foundations rejected applications that advanced historical understandings of social science.
 In all of these places, both rejections and grants can be considered to be the means through which foundations tried to wield influence and achieve their own goals.
 In some cases, they actually succeeded, to the extreme of being able to appoint the recipients’ high-ranking staff, as they did at the Colegio de Mexico in the 1960s.
 In other places, it looks as if they simply buttressed the local powers that be, as in Argentina’s field of sociology.
 In other occasions, foundations brushed off local, left-liberal takes on sociology and political science, leaving the field wide open for Marxist interpretations within the social sciences, as it happened in Mexico in the 1940s.

 In this contribution to HistPhil, I propose to briefly look into these and other cases, though from a different perspective than the one I offer in the book: namely considering education, the elaboration of statistics, and human rights activism as producing public goods.
 I first spell out the new insights that we obtain if we consider philanthropies’ involvement in facilitating, for example, training to diplomats and economic statistics as a strategy to provide sound policies.
 Less intuitive is the claim that in the mid-1970s, when the Ford Foundation initiated its human rights programs in the Southern Cone, philanthropic foundations and other donors became providers of a second type of public good on the continent, in addition to sound policies, that is, security.
 Common to both public goods is the centrality of information.